VIPER-art-X/xmind-XMM5-ahk/README.md

 Before starting make sure that a heading note opening key is F8 and not Ctrl+Shift+N within xmind app.

 **Each Key press whether it is in mouse or in Keyboard(F keys, page up/down, scrollock) will show a `Colored tooltip message` near the mouse cursor.
-To create a memeory of colors without looking at the text within each tooltip message.**
+To create a memory of colors without looking at the text within each tooltip message.**

 - Mouse is the Controller.
 - Those some keys of Keyboard are just Prerequisiste setting before starting a tts.